jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     *   *Note:* For final reconstructions for a paper, DAMMIN refinement should be done.
 However, it is quite slow, so for the purposes of this tutorial we won't do it.

+#.
+If it's not already checked, check the "Align and cluster envelopes (damclust)"
+    checkbox.

     |dammif_run_tab_png|

 #.
 Click the “Start” button.